 Our tutor teams are pivotal to the success of our Sixth Form community and help to co-ordinate the aspirations of each individual in their tutor group.
 The variety of support provided by a form tutor is wide-ranging; whether it be supporting UCAS applications, communicating apprenticeship opportunities, academic tutoring in circumstances where students need support, or challenging students to maintain the highest standards of attendance, punctuality and uniform.
 Above all else our tutors play a pivotal role in supporting the emotional wellbeing of our sixth form community.

 In addition to the support outlined above our tutors deliver our 'ACTIVE6 programme', which is designed to educate our students about a range of issues such as study skills, careers, good physical and mental health.
 Additionally, the afternoon registration programme involves students in teambuilding activities, debates, mentoring, current affairs and inter form competitions.
 All of which helps to build relationships within our community and develop students as well-rounded individuals.

-In addition to their form tutor, students will be led by their Achievement Co-ordinator.
-Mrs Elford and Mrs Marshall are Achievement Co-ordinators for Year 12 and Year 13 respectively; bringing a wealth of experience in guiding students on both an academic and personal level.
+In addition to their form tutor, students will be led by Achievement Co-ordinator Mrs Moulton-Brady (Year 13) and Acting Achievement Co-ordinator Miss Horsler (Year 12); bringing a wealth of experience in guiding students on both an academic and personal level.